-The Strategy-to-Execution process provides a structured approach to clarifying, communicating,
+The Strategy-to-Execution process provides a structured approach to clarifying, communicating, implementing and managing strategy.

-Identify the organization’s capabilities
+Identify the Organization’s Capabilities

-The bottom line: Every business architecture team will take a different approach to strategy execution management based on their situation and organizational context; however, these six components are critical for designing a strategy execution approach that delivers strategic value.
+Every business architecture team will take a different approach to strategy execution management based on their situation and organizational context; however, these six components are critical for designing a strategy execution approach that delivers strategic value.